 Making the decision to divorce your spouse is stressful.
 Once you make the decision, there are many steps to take before the divorce is finalized.
 Working with a divorce lawyer who will guide you through the process can make it less stressful.
-Below, our San Jose divorce attorney provides a brief guide about the process of how to file for divorce in San Jose, CA.
+Below, our San Jose divorce attorney provides a brief guide about the process of how to file for divorce in Santa Clara County.

 Step 1: File for Divorce in Santa Clara County